polarfire-soc/polarfire-soc-linux-examples/system-services/README.md

 ./system-services-example
 ```

-It will present the following options:
+The following text will appear, showing the demonstrations available:
 ```
-PolarFire SoC system services test program.
+PolarFire SoC system services example program.
 Press:
 1 - to show the serial number
 2 - to show the fpga digest
-3 - to cat hwrng, until ctrl+c
+3 - continuously output from the trng, until ctrl+c
 4 - to request a signature
 e - to exit this program
 ```